Florida Dental Assistant Requirements

 Radiography Rule: 64B5-16.005(2)(i), Florida Administrative Code (F.A.C.)

-According to Rule 64B5-16.005(2)(i), dental assistants who have received formal training are permitted to position and expose dental radiographic film and sensors under the indirect supervision of a Florida-licensed dentist after meeting the required qualifications.
+Under Rule 64B5-16.005(2)(i), dental assistants in Florida are allowed to position and expose dental radiographic film and sensors — but only under the indirect supervision of a Florida-licensed dentist after completing the required training.

-For this purpose, formal training may consist of obtaining Dental Radiographer Certification as outlined in Rule 64B5-9.011, F.A.C.
+To meet these requirements, dental assistants must complete formal training, which includes obtaining Dental Radiographer Certification as defined in Rule 64B5-9.011, F.A.C.

 Step 1: Complete On-the-Job Training